-Just because it’s smaller than a traditional swimming pool doesn’t mean that the plunge pool is any easier (or cheaper) to maintain from month to month.
-You’ll still need to purchase for your plunge pool as well as store it in an appropriate location.
+Just because it’s smaller than a traditional swimming pool doesn’t mean that plunge pools are any easier (or cheaper) to maintain from month to month.

-Your chlorine costs might be a little lower than a regular pool, but you can still expect to spend $300 to $400 annually on maintenance costs.
-This covers the cost of chlorine as well as any other balancing agents you might need to add to the water regularly to maintain the right chemical composition.
+Your chlorine and other chemical costs might be slightly lower than a regular pool, but you can still expect to spend $300 to $600 annually on maintenance costs (more if you have a concrete pool).
+This covers the cost of chlorine and any other balancing agents you might need to add to the water regularly to maintain the proper chemical composition.

-Keep in mind that your filter cartridges will probably need to be replaced every one or two years.
-Replacing the filter itself is usually something owners have to do every two or three years as well, depending on how often they use the pool.
+Keep in mind that your filter media will probably need to be replaced every one or two years.
+You should also check and clean out your cartridge filter every 4-6 months, depending on how often you use the pool.
 It’s safe to assume that the more you use the pool, the more frequently you’ll need to worry about replacing and maintaining your cartridges, filter pump, and heater.

 As far as cleaning goes, this is a part of maintenance you won’t be able to avoid.
-If you want to prevent sanitary issues, you’ll probably need to invest $50 to $100 in tools like a telescoping pole and a net skimmer.
+To prevent sanitary issues, you’ll probably need to invest $100 to $500 in tools like a telescoping pole, pool cover, pool vacuum, and a net skimmer.

-Unless you’re a seasoned professional yourself, you’ll likely need to hire a contractor or pool builder to put your dipping pool in.
+Unless you’re a seasoned professional, you’ll likely need to hire a contractor or pool builder to put your dipping pool in.
 Labor costs can add up to almost half of your total bill, especially if you’re using a material like concrete that takes longer to install.

-Generally, you should expect to pay at least $1,000 for labor costs, but it could be up to $15,000 in some cases.
+Generally, you should expect to pay at least $1,000 for labor costs, but it could cost more than $7,000 in some cases.
 As already mentioned, fiberglass and vinyl have quicker installation times and generally lower labor costs.

 The good news is that most contractors can give you an accurate estimate if you know the size and material you’d like to use for your plunge pool.